 In a previous blog, we talked about the importance of pet insurance.
 However, regular preventative healthcare prevents many problems from developing — but isn’t covered by insurance (even though in many cases regular vaccinations and worming are a requirement of your insurance policy).

-That’s why we’ve launched the ProActive Pets health care plan, and have now rolled it out to all our branches.
-The plan is designed to do two things:
+That’s why we’ve launched the ProActive Pets health care plan, designed to do two things:

 So, what does the plan cover?

 ALL of your pet’s preventative health needs, plus major discounts on other routine procedures!